What We Do

 Q2: Do I have to pay for the support?

 A2: No, the majority of our services are free of charge.
 We want to ensure everyone has access to mental health support when they need it.
 If you are able to make a donation towards the support you have received this will enable us to reach even more people in our community.
-Our counselling service currently provides six free sessions after which there is a small charge.
+However due to the expenses’ required to provide the service there is a fee for our counselling service

-Q3: Can I volunteer for Mind Brecon & District?
+Q3: Can I volunteer for Brecon and District Mind?

 Q4: What do I do if I need support out of office hours?

 A4: For mental health support on the phone out of office hours call the NHS helpline on 111 and then choose option 2.
 You can also call the Community Advice and Listening Line (CALL) 24/7 on 0800 132 737 or you can text ‘help’ followed by a question to 81066.
 The Samaritans’ phone number is 116 123 or you can text SHOUT to 85258 for Shout’s messaging support.

 A5: Drop in to our Brecon centre on a weekday 1-4pm and there will be a Wellbeing Practitioner on hand to chat with.
 If you’d like to talk privately with a Wellbeing Practitioner it’s best to make an appointment and that may take a little longer.
 Some services can be accessed within a week and we can always offer ongoing wellbeing support while you wait.